Through the Valley

 The last verse says, “Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me, your rod and your staff, they comfort me.”

 Our valley experiences don’t have to devastate us.
-We can walk peacefully through them if we have God by our side, and a wonderful soul mate, our spouse, that God gave us to share our lives.
+We can walk peacefully through them if we have God by our side, and a wonderful soul mate, our spouse, that God gave us to share our life AND our trials.